What’s that? A stranger on The Utter Blog? Blank canvas wedding planners

-During my hunt I came across Utterly Wow.
+During my hunt for blank canvas wedding planners I came across Utterly Wow.
 Its relaxed and fun vibe was so different to every other website, I just knew this was the type of wedding planning I wanted to do!
 Naturally, I emailed Sama asking for work, and she replied saying she wasn’t in a position to take anyone on.
 Boo.

 Not content with leaving our conversation there, I asked if she’d meet me so I could pick her brain about the business over a coffee.
 Being friendly as ever (and probably bored on maternity leave), she agreed.
 A few weeks after we met an email from Sama appeared in my inbox, offering me an unpaid internship.
 She was ready to take Utterly Wow to the next level, and I was EXTREMELY happy to be a part of it.
 After 6 months of interning, Sama proposed taking me on as freelance, and I haven’t looked back since….